sinyuan1022/NetDefender/README.md

 ```
 set ovs
 ```
-bash ./setovs.sh ens33 #ens33 is your NIC name
+bash ./setovs.sh  #ens33 is your ryu server NIC name
 ```
 Disallow entry and exit of container for 67 and 68 areas
 ```